Gina-Frankel/CV/README.md

 August 2020 - Current
 _Denmark Street studio is a successful music studio_

-- Built a JXA application which reduced time spent on accounting processes by 50%
+- Built a JXA application which reduced the time spent on accounting processes by 50%

 ### **Consultant - Kolleno**
 July 2020 - Current